snowplow/documentation/docs/understanding-tracking-design/tracking-plans/index.md

 - The decisions you make based on those events
 - What you need to know about those events to make those decisions

-While our [Schema](/docs/understanding-your-pipeline/schemas/index.md) technology and Data Structures UI can help you capture the structure and instructions for validating your data, we provide event specifications, which help capture additional information, such as:
+While our [Schema](/docs/understanding-your-pipeline/schemas/index.md) technology and Data Structures UI can help you capture the structure and instructions for validating your data, we also provide event specifications, which help capture additional information.

 ## Event Specifications Information